muhammadhamzach/RISCV_Verilog_implementation/README.md

-# RISCV_Verilog_implementation
-RISCV Implementation in Verilog on Intel Quartus
+# RISC-V Implementation in Verilog
+RISC-V is implemented in Verilog using Intel Quartus Prime for compilation and Icaraus Verilog for simulation.
+The code is pipelined but not every instruction is implemented.

+### Note
+The instructions on how to use this verilog file is in InstructiontoRun.txt file